Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Deep Learning and Optimization

 where $\mathbf x$ is the original input, $\bar{\mathbf x}_\mathcal D$ is the mean of the dataset $\mathcal D$, and $\boldsymbol \sigma_\mathcal D$ is the standard deviation of $\mathcal D$.

-We use an initial 80-20 train-val split on the dataset $\mathcal D$ with a batch size of 128.
-Mean absolute error (MAE) is used as the error.
-We alternate between stochastic gradient descent (SGD) and Adam whenever training stalls.
-Furthermore, we gradually increase the batch size up to 4096 and train on the entire dataset once MAE reaches $ < 0.001$.
-Using this scheme, we achieve an MAE of $< 0.0005$.
+We used an initial 80-20 train-val split on the dataset $\mathcal D$ with a batch size of 128.
+Mean absolute error (MAE) was used as the training error.
+We alternated between stochastic gradient descent (SGD) and the Adam optimizer whenever training stalled.
+Furthermore, we gradually increased the batch size up to 4,096 and trained on the entire dataset once the MAE dropped below $0.001$.
+Using this scheme, we achieved an MAE of less than $0.0005$.